IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

 vegetable = "carrot"; // Type '"carrot"' is not assignable to type 'Vegetable'.
 ```

 Thus, the `strict-enums` rule is mostly concerned with throwing errors for misused number enums.
+Note that even if you use string enums, you should still be using the [`@typescript-eslint/no-unsafe-enum-comparison`](https://typescript-eslint.io/rules/no-unsafe-enum-comparison) rule.

 ## Options and Defaults